TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 ### 2.1.1 Scope Boundaries

-- Primary: Responsible for all user-facing concerns including rendering the 3D game board, displaying all UI (HUD, menus, dialogs), handling user input, managing animations, and playing audio.
+- Primary: Act as the application's complete Presentation Layer, responsible for all user-facing concerns including 3D rendering, UI display and management, user input handling, and audio playback.
-- Secondary: Acts as the application's 'Composition Root', responsible for initializing the Dependency Injection container at startup, wiring together all application layers, and managing the main game loop and scene transitions.
+- Secondary: Serve as the application's composition root, responsible for initializing the Dependency Injection container at startup and wiring together all application layers.

 ### 2.1.2 Technology Stack